erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### Academic advisory panel

 Enable industry to describe needs in a scalable way by hosting an annual panel and inviting industry to attend.

+### Campus advocacy

+Industry can scale university hiring by empowering employees to identify and advocate for campuses and team up with other advocates.
+Help these teams by providing academic content (for teaching classes) and material support to relay to students, eg scholarships, technical resources, on-campus interviews, etc.

 ### Community